1963 Giro d'Italia: Classification leadership

-One jersey was worn during the 1963 Giro d'Italia.
+One leader's jersey was worn during the 1963 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1963.

-The mountains classification leader.
-The climbs were ranked in first and second categories.
+A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were three categories of mountains.
 The first category awarded 50, 40, 30, 20, and 10 points, the second distributed 40, 30, 20, and 10 points, and the third category gave 30, 20, and 10 points.
-Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.